-Indel Money started reporting profits only from fiscal 2017 and had modest RoA of 0.3-0.8% over the four fiscals through 2020.
-While the company has scaled up operations substantially, earnings (both in terms of absolute profits and RoA) are lower than that of large gold loan financiers.
-Profitability was affected primarily by high operating expenses as expansion in the gold finance segment in the past three years led to high establishment expenses (mainly for setting up branches).
+Indel Money started reporting profits only from fiscal 2017 and had modest return on assets (RoA) of 0.3-0.8% over the four fiscals through 2020.
+While the company scaled up operations substantially, earnings (in terms of both absolute profits and RoA) are lower than that of large gold loan financiers.
+Profitability was affected by high operating expenses as expansion in the gold finance segment in the past three years led to high establishment expenses (mainly for setting up branches).

-Nevertheless, with improvement in scale of operations, the profitability has also shown steady improvement.
-During fiscal 2021, the company reported PAT of Rs 9.5 crore with RoA of 2.2% as compared to a PAT of Rs 2.3 crore and RoA of 0.7% during fiscal 2020.
-The company reported a PAT of Rs 5.0 crore and RoA of 4.0% during the first quarter of fiscal 2022.
-As far as cost of borrowing is concerned, the company has largely been reliant on raising funds from NBFCs.
-However, the company was able to on-board few banks primarily State Bank of India during recent period.
-The average cost of borrowing on incremental basis stood at around 12.7% during the first quarter of fiscal 2022.
-In terms of operating expense, the company has been able to reduce to less than 10% i.e. 8.6% during the first quarter of fiscal 2022 (10.3% during fiscal 2020).
-With further improvement in scale (primarily in newer branches), the operating expense is expected to stabilize in range of 8%-9% over medium term.
-CRISIL Ratings overall believes that as the portfolio scales up, ability to raise resources at competitive costs will be key for further improvement in earnings profile.
-Additionally, ability to manage asset quality, and therefore, credit costs will also be a key determinant of profitability over the medium term.
+Nevertheless, with improvement in scale, profitability also increased steadily.
+However, with the pandemic affecting the operations, delinquencies rose in fiscal 2022 as the company could not hold substantial auctions during this period.
+The auctions were deferred toward the latter quarters of fiscal 2022 and the first quarter of fiscal 2023.
+This led to sizeable interest accrual and subsequently net loss in auctions, especially during the first quarter of fiscal 2023, when the company reported net loss of Rs 2.5 crore.
+However, profitability has improved since then; the company reported PAT of Rs 22.9 crore and RoMA of 1.9% in fiscal 2023, as against Rs 2.1 crore and 0.3%, respectively, during fiscal 2022.
+Earlier, the company relied on non-banking financial companies (NBFCs) for raising funds.
+However, the company was able to onboard few banks namely State Bank of India, Dhanalaxmi Bank, CSB Bank and Indian Bank recently.
+The company has also been able to raise funds through NCDs during recent times.
+The average cost of borrowing on incremental basis stood at 10.25% during fiscal 2023.
+The company reduced operating expense to 7.2% during fiscal 2023 from 8.4% during fiscal 2022.
+With further improvement in scale (primarily in newer branches), the operating expense is expected to reduce further over medium term.
+As the portfolio scales up, the ability to raise resources at competitive costs will be key for further improvement in the earnings profile.
+Additionally, management of timely auctions, and therefore, credit costs will be a key determinant of profitability over the medium term.